 The fact remains that while girls outperform boys at school, women are still under-represented in the top positions in the work place and we aim to confront this issue by giving girls the opportunity to hear from inspirational women who have been successful and to learn about leadership characteristics and skills.

+The aim was to inspire girls aged between 16 and 18 from schools across the region, and help them to develop personal leadership skills to enable them to take a leading role in whatever future career or profession they choose, as well as to challenge gender inequalities across all places of work.
 Female leaders from the world of business, education, technology, journalism and the arts shared their knowledge and expertise with over 450 young women, the aim of the event to supercharge the future of the next generation of female leaders by providing exposure to women who have reached the top of their professions.

 Alongside keynote speakers and talks, girls made their way around a carousel of Power-Up workshops delivered by female business leaders from the North East and beyond.
 These practical, interactive sessions covered topics from presentation skills to interview techniques, personal branding and networking, with workshop leaders candidly sharing their knowledge and experiences from the world of business.

 To deliver the conference, NHSG worked in partnership with Northumbria University, Newcastle and the North East Local Enterprise Partnership (LEP), with further support from Ernst Young who sponsored the programme for the day.
 Opening the conference, Mr Tippett said: